lordrisborik/new-text-segmentation-dataset/README.md

 # new-text-segmentation-dataset
 an alternative to choi's dataset

 Choi dataset consists of 920 documents, created by /concatenation of 10 paragraphs randomly sampled from Brown corpus.
 The documents are distributed to different folders based on the number of sen-tences in each paragraph.
-This dataset has been used for the evaluation of the performance of text segmentation models.
+This choi dataset is widly used for the evaluation of the performance of text segmentation models.

-In this dataset, the text is formatted as pandas dataframe which makes it easy to conduct dataframe operations on them.
-Namly, there are 2 columns, first column is a class of an article, a second column is a sentence of an article. all Aticles are collected from World Wide Web news portals.
+Here, I present a new dataset.
+In the dataset, the text is formatted as pandas dataframe which makes it easy to conduct dataframe operations on them.
+Namly, there are 2 columns, first column is a class of an article, a second column is a sentence of an article.
+The first column is helpful for feedback.

 ![image](https://user-images.githubusercontent.com/75815655/161476491-d252ee5c-efb4-449b-a87e-2c1d957d5124.png)

+all Aticles are collected from World Wide Web news portals.

 There are 3 folders.
 Folder one: baseBall-Vaccine-1039, it has 1039 text, each text has baseBall realated sentences and Vaccine related sentences.